« Rattleback 'mystery' explained | Main | Global Climate Change: The Arctic Deep Time »

 TheEndOfMoney.jpg

-Large parts of the economy appear set to go to hell in a handbasket.
-The banking system, which should be of service to production and the economy, is itself on the verge of collapse.
-Yet the speculators who brought down those banks are being lavishly rewarded - bailed out with huge gifts of our hard-earned money.
+Large parts of our economy appear set to go belly-up.
+The banking system, which should be of service to the productive economy, is itself on the verge of collapse.
+Speculators who brought those banks to the brink by pushing "creative" investment opportunities are being lavishly rewarded with bail-out funds amounting to huge gifts that are ultimately being financed by the tax payers.

-Unless we want to spend the rest of our lives working to pay off those huge debts, we must understand what exactly has been happening and why - where things went wrong.
-And we must figure out how money and banking can be re-configured to support, rather than ruin our economic efforts.
+Unless we want to spend the rest of our lives working to pay off those huge government debts being incurred to keep banks afloat, we should try to understand what exactly has been happening - where things went wrong.
+And we should learn how money and banking can be re-configured to support, rather than ruin, real economic efforts.

-We can't leave this to corrupt politicians.
-In our search for answers we can't even rely on the economists.
-They did nothing to warn us of impending disaster.
-The only way out of this mess: we must understand for ourselves.
+The only way out of this mess is to understand for ourselves.
 Thomas Greco's new work The End of Money and the Future of Civilization is an encouraging book in this respect.
-Amongst all the confusion, it provides a stable foothold, a starting point for our quest to understand.
+Amongst all the confusion, it provides a stable foothold, a starting point for this quest to understand the subjects of economy and money.

-Greco reduces a complicated subject down to the very essentials and, after providing an overview of historical developments and an indication of the reasons for our current trouble, the book points to a future where our currency will be at the service of individuals' economic activities rather than being a source of easy profit for bankers and speculators, who have been gambling with what wasn't theirs.
+Greco reduces the complicated stuff down to the very essentials.
+After providing an overview of historical developments and an indication of the reasons for our current trouble, the book points to a future where currency may be at the service of actual economic activities, rather than being a source of easy profit for bankers and speculators, those who have been gambling with our savings and our mortgages.

 - - -